-- It’s not just receiving a gift that can make us thankful.
-Giving also instills gratitude in the giver.
+- Gratitude doesn’t just come because we receive something.
+Generosity also inspires thankfulness in the one who gives.
 That gratitude gets translated into more generosity.
 It’s cyclical and addictive.

-- Mark tells us the story of a rich young ruler who comes to Jesus for eternal life.
-Jesus instructs him to sell all he has and give it to the poor.
-The man walks away disheartened because he had so many possessions (Mark 10:17–22).
+- Mark tells us about a rich young ruler who comes to Jesus looking for eternal life.
+Jesus tells him to sell everything he has and give the proceeds to the poor.
+Since he had so many possessions, he walked away dejected (Mark 10:17–22).

-- Consumerism encourages us to acquire more and more for our happiness.
-Jesus calls us to be counter-cultural and give more away.
+- We’re told by our consumer culture that we’ll be happier the more stuff we have.
+Jesus calls us out of that culture and to generously give what we have.
 What we don’t see is that when we trust him in this, he blesses us.
 We’re not called to suffer through giving to others; it’s just that we won’t see the blessing in it until we learn to be obedient.

-- When you think about the most generous and thankful people you know, they’re not likely to be the richest people you know.
+- Probably the most generous and thankful people you know aren’t the wealthiest.
 It is entirely possible to give generously with limited means.

 - Surpassing grace

-- When we abound in our generosity the natural response is obviously thankfulness.
-But we only learn this truth when we actually practice generosity.
+- When we abound in our generosity, thankfulness is the natural response.
+We can’t internalize this truth though until we regularly practice generosity.